kchinzei/kch-rgbw-lib/docs/RGBWLED.md

 ```

-Class `RGBWLED` represents a composite LED.
+Class `RGBWLED` represents a composite LED with at least 3 different colors of componet LEDs.

-Although the name of the class may imply that it has R-G-B-W 4 LEDs, `RGBWLED` can have any number of LEDs from 3 different colors.
+Although the name of the class may imply that it has R-G-B-W 4 LEDs, `RGBWLED` can have any number of component LEDs from 3 different colors.
-It is possible to have LEDs with a same color.
+It is possible to have some of component LEDs with a same color.
-LEDs are stored as an array.
+Component LEDs are stored as an array.

-For more than 5 LEDs we need to solve it using linear programming (LP).
+For more than 5 component LEDs we need to solve it using linear programming (LP).
 Since LP is a heavy computation, operations that involve LP are asynchronous.
 Asynchronous functions are suffixed ...Async().

 ### Luminance and brightness